What is Algae? Types, Classification, Examples & Characteristics

 What is Algae Kingdom?

-Algae Types
+Types

-Algae Classification
+Classification

 Green Algae (Chlorophyta)

 Green algae are primarily found in freshwater environments, though some species are marine.
-They contain chlorophyll a and b, which give them their characteristic green color.
+They contain chlorophyll a and b, which give them their characteristic green colour.
 Green algae can be unicellular, like Chlamydomonas, or multicellular, like Ulva (sea lettuce).

 Green algae play a crucial role in freshwater ecosystems by producing oxygen and serving as a primary food source for many aquatic organisms.
 They are also used in scientific research and have potential applications in biofuel production due to their high photosynthetic efficiency.